 A Brief History Of The Tactical Folding Knife

-A lock back folding knife, named Buck Knives’ Model 110 Folding Hunter which is generally marketed as a hunting knife, saw use with naval personnel and military as an emergency or utility knife for stripping, cutting rope, rigging, rigging, harnesses, and other tasks.
+The standard for folding knives, the Buck Knives’ Model 110 Folding Hunter is generally marketed as a hunting knife.
+Naval and military personnel use the model 110 as an emergency or utility knife for:

 Suddenly, the sales of tactical folding knives had risen and new and unique designs were being displayed in many knives and large gun shows by the 1990s.
-This trend started with some custom knife makers such as Michael Walker, BobTerzuola, Mel Pardue, Ken Onion, Ernest Emerson,Warren Thomas, Chris Reeve, Warren Osbourne, Medford knife and tool and Rick Hinderer Michael Walker, Bob Terzuola, Mel Pardue, Ken Onion, Ernest Emerson,Warren Thomas, Chris Reeve, Warren Osbourne, Medford knife and tool and Rick Hinderer.
+This trend started with some custom knife makers such as:

-As the demand for tactical knives increased highly, production companies increased their production in a response to high demand and offered mass-produced folding knives.
+As the demand for tactical knives increased highly, companies increased their production and offered mass-produced folding knives.

 Some companies retained those knife makers as full-time designers.
 Some tactical knife makers such as Chris Reeve and Ernest Emerson opened their own production companies; Chris Reeve Knives and Emerson Knives, Inc.

-Actually, it depends on what purpose are you going to use a knife for?
+Actually, it depends on what purpose are you going to use a knife for.
 Fixed blades are stronger than folding.
-But fixed blade cannot be carried.
-An aviation cop would prefer robust and big fixed blade where an ordinary police would prefer a folding knife.
+But a fixed blade cannot be carried.
+An aviation cop may prefer a robust and big fixed blade where an ordinary police officer might prefer a folding knife.

-For everyday carry and utility use civilians, worker, sportsmen, camper or outdoor enthusiast will prefer a tactical pocket knife.
+For everyday carry and utility use civilians, sportsmen, campers or outdoor enthusiasts may prefer a tactical pocket knife.

 First of all, you need to know the ideal size for a tactical pocket knife.
-Generally, there are two types of tactical knife mostly popular among the people.
+Generally, there are two types of tactical knives mostly popular among people.
 They are the fixed blade knife and the folding knife.
-For fixed blade knife, the ideal size is 9-12 inches were 4-6 inches ergonomic handle and 6-8 inches sharp blade.
+For a fixed blade knife, the ideal size is 9-12 inches were 4-6 inches ergonomic handle and 6-8 inches sharp blade.

-But if you want to carry it in your pocket, a fixed blade is not best for you.
+But if you want to carry it in your pocket, a fixed blade may not be the best choice.
 In that case, you need to choose a tactical folding knife.

-Also, it has to be a perfect size and lightweight such you can feel comfortable while carrying or using it.
-A tactical EDC knife with a blade 3-4 inches long and an overall length of 7-9 inches is the perfect and ideal size for all level of users.
+It should be a perfect size and lightweight such you can feel comfortable while carrying or using it.
+A tactical EDC knife with a blade 3-4 inches long and an overall length of 7-9 inches is the ideal size for most level of users.

-The Handle: The second part you have to consider is materials.
+The second part you have to consider is material.
 Typically, you should look for such a knife with the best quality blade, composite handle, and a sheath or clip.
 Let’s start with the handle.
 The handle is the most important feature of a knife and how it fits in your hand is important too.

 It should be neither heavy nor light; rather it should be ergonomic with finger grooves, non-slip grip and comfortable while using it.

-The Blade: On the other hand, the blade is the most important and usable part of a knife.
-So you have to keep an in-depth knowledge about the blade core component.
+On the other hand, the blade is the most important and usable part of a knife.
+So it’s advisable to develop an in-depth knowledge of the core components of the blade.

 Finally, you need to know about the best style of tactical folding knife’s blade and handle which is one of the most important things.